 Animal models mimicking human diseases are necessary tools to translate knowledge from basic science to applications for patients.
 Since cause and development of a disease involve multiple factors (i.e. internal-genetic, external-toxic), several different models and, if appropriate, different species (i.e. mouse, primate) need to be examined.
-For this reason we work on or with the following mouse models:
+For this reason we have worked on or with the following mouse models:

 Parkinsonian phenotype: